nacht29/SQL/8-week-SQL-challenge/danny_diner/README.md

 |B          |2021-01-01|curry       |
 |C          |2021-01-01|ramen       |

-- Customer A ordered both curry and sushi on during their first visit
+- Customer A ordered both curry and sushi on during their first visit.
-- Customer B ordered sushi on their first visit
+- Customer B ordered sushi on their first visit.
-- Customer C ordered ramen on their first visit
+- Customer C ordered ramen on their first visit.

 ***